donomii/throff/README.md

 CALLA

-#### CALLA actor value
+#### CALLA actor value -> resultFunction

 CALLA sends a **value** to an **actor**.
 Value can be anything e.g. array, hash, wrapper, etc.

-CALLA returns a function that will return the correct value when it has been calculated.
+CALLA returns a **resultFunction** that takes no args but will return the correct value when it has been calculated.
 See the section on PROMISEs for more details.

-Calling the function will try to fetch the return value from the actor.
+Calling the **resultFunction** will try to fetch the return value from the actor.
 If the actor has not finished yet, then the current thread will block until the actor finishes.

 The return value is cached and further accesses will be instant.

-Example
+##### Example

     PRINTLN VALUE
     BIND VALUE => CALLA DOUBLE 2
     BIND DOUBLE => ACTOR [ MULT 2 ]

-Returns
+##### Returns

 - a PROMISE.
 This is (or will be), the return value from the actor

 See Also

 ACTOR, PROMISE

+### Sub processes

+Throff supports starting subprocesses (other programs), and the ability to wait for or kill them.
+Functions to capture the STDOUT/STDERR coming soon.

+#### STARTPROCESS path A[ arg0 arg1 arg2 ... ]A

+Start another program at **path**.
+The **args** list will be passed to the program as its argument list.
+Note that the first element of args will be the $0 arg for the program, which is usually set to the **path** by other languages.
+You can set anything you want there, but some programs might rely on it being the path to the program.
+You must provide something for the 0th arg, as all programs start reading the arg list from the 1st place.  e.g.

+    STARTPROCESS /bin/echo [ /bin/echo Hello world ]

+If you omit the second /bin/echo, echo will only print "world"

+##### Returns

+- ProcHandle  A native wrapper around a process handle.
+Used by KILLPROC and WAITPROC.

+#### KILLPROC ProcHandle -> resultCode

+Immediately kill the process represented by **ProcHandle**.

+##### Returns
+- code  A success code.

+#### WAITPROC ProcHandle -> Summary

+Wait for the subprocess **ProcHandle** to finish before continuing.

+##### Returns

+- Summary   A summary of the process' execution, e.g. time, exit code, etc